 Additionally, a fructosamine test may be used to provide a more detailed view of your cat’s average blood sugar levels over the past 7 to 14 days.
 This test can also measure the efficiency of the treatment options.

-What are the Treatment Options for Cat Diabetes?
+What Is the Treatment for a Cat With Diabetes?

 Insulin Therapy